 Vicky started life as a direct response copywriter – she had to persuade people to buy stuff using only words – so she knows how to help you sell your book after you've written it.
 In working with hundreds of business owners and authors from a wide range of industries, Vicky has learned and practised the secrets behind writing and marketing a successful book.
 She teaches strategy and technique through her website and podcast.

 Phew.
 Now that's out of the way, here are the answers to some of the questions I get asked most often.

 What does "moxie" mean?

 I’ve adopted the word moxie* for my business because it perfectly sums up what a book can do for you and to you.
-My favourite definition of moxie is “force of character, determination, or nerve”.
-To write and use a book successfully for your business, you’ll need moxie.
-The act of creating your book will help give you moxie, that I promise.
+One definition of moxie is “force of character, determination, or nerve”.
+That's true, I guess.
+But it's not very colourful.

 *Did you know the word moxie became popular in the 1930s as the name of a fizzy soft drink?
 It’s still popular today in New England and Houston, Texas.
 It came to mean “courage” because, in 1876, it was patented as a medicine called Moxie Nerve Food.

 Can I really write a book?
 I'm not a writer!

 Yes.
 Yes you can.
 And guess what?
 If you write, you are a writer!
 Writers write.

 Seriously, though: I’ve made all the same excuses as you for not writing a book, including one that makes me feel sad: “I’m not really making a difference in the world.”
 You are.
 I promise you, you are.
 Even if you can’t see the impact you’re having right now, it’s there.

 And as for not being a writer: like any other skill, it takes practice.
 You can learn to write well.
 Which is what I'm here for.